Become a Certified Cat Trainer

-Since 42% of all dog owners are also cat owners, you may be able to offer new services to your existing client base.
+For dog trainers interested in learning how to become a cat trainer, since many dog owners are also cat owners, adding this certification may allow you to offer new services to your existing client base.

 Why You Should Become a Cat Trainer Today